Succession of power in China: Constitutional mechanism

-The election of executive leadership in the PRC is done through a process that can best be described as an indirect election.
+Executive leadership in the PRC is elected through a process that can best be described as an indirect election.
 In this system, only one candidate stands for the election of any given position.
-Although other candidates are not allowed to formally run, write in candidates are permitted.
-In 2013, when the 12th National People's Congress elected CCP general secretary Xi Jinping as president, 2952 members voted in favor and one against, with three abstentions.
-Similarly, in the 2008 election, Hu Jintao, then-General Secretary, President and Chairman of the Central Military Commission, was re-elected by a landside.
-Of the 2985 members of the 11th National People's Congress, only 3 voted against Hu Jintao with another 5 abstaining.
+Although other candidates cannot run formally, write-in candidates are permitted.
+In 2013, when the 12th National People's Congress elected CCP general secretary Xi Jinping as president, 2952 members voted in favour and one against, with three abstentions.
+Similarly, in the 2008 election, Hu Jintao, then-General Secretary, President and Chairman of the Central Military Commission, were re-elected by a landslide.
+Of the 2985 members of the 11th National People's Congress, only 3 voted against Hu Jintao, with another 5 abstaining.

 Practical mechanism

-In practical terms, the National Congress provides a rubber stamp on a decision that is made by the Politburo and the Standing Committee.
+In practical terms, the National People's Congress provides a rubber stamp on a decision that is made by the Politburo and the Standing Committee.
 The transition of leadership can take several months.
 For instance, when Hu Jintao took over power from Jiang Zemin, the transition of power stretched out almost two years.
 Listed below are the dates on which Hu was appointed to each office: